zachsevart/zachsevart/README.md

 # Hi 👋

 I am a student at the University of Kansas, currently pursuing a degree in Computer Science with an expected graduation date in 2026.
 My interests lie in the exciting field of machine learning, particularly deep learning and large language models (LLMs).
+I have also begun working on front end applications with TypeScript and React.

 ## About Me